georgjaehnig/packup/README.md

 ~/.packup/texts/novels.zip
 ```

-On a later run, the archives will only be touched if they
+On a later run, the archives will only be touched if the content of their corresponding directory has changed (using `zip`'s `--filesync` option).

-- did not exist before or
-- the content of the corresponding directory has changed.

 # REQUIREMENTS